 As of September 2021, Aldro is a co-educational school.
-A review of all curriculum documents has taken place by the Assistant Head (Curriculum) and by the individual HoDs (Heads of Departments), including the Head of the Junior Dept. (SCS), so that girls as well as boys are fully provided for and prepared for their journey, and so that the curriculum is interesting and relevant to all.
+All curriculum documents are reviewed by the Assistant Head (Curriculum) and by the individual HoDs (Heads of Departments), including the Head of the Junior Dept. (SCS), to ensure that girls as well as boys are fully provided for and prepared for their journey, and so that the curriculum is interesting and relevant to all.